humanode-network/vortex-experimental-mockups/docs/vortex-simulation-implementation-plan.md

    - basic derived feed cards from events
    - cursors for pagination
 4. Backfill initial events from seeded mock data (so the feed isn’t empty on day 1).
+   - Use `db/seed/fixtures/*` as the deterministic starting point for the initial backfill.

 Deliverable: feed is powered by real events; pages can also show histories from the event stream.